sanskrit/raw_etexts_english/blogs/manasataramgini/2006-07-04_the-mahamantras-of-the-urvashi-prayoga-and-saubhagya-sarasvati.md

 +++
-title = "The mahAmantras of the urvashI prayoga and saubhAgyaxa0sarasvatI"
+title = "The mahAmantras of the urvashI prayoga and saubhAgya sarasvatI"

 +++
 The most glorious urvashI is invoked by her mahAmantra: